 Since its formation in 2001, Fall Out Boy has been one of the most prominent bands in the pop punk scene.
 The band has two albums that are rated platinum or higher and three singles in the top ten.
-Following a four year hiatus, the band has returned with a new album, Save Rock and Roll, and a tour to accompany it.
+Following a four year hiatus, the band returned in 2013 with a new album, Save Rock and Roll, and a tour to accompany it.
 In 2014, Fall Out Boy went on tour with Paramore as part of the "Monumentour."
-Get your Fall Out Boy tickets while they're still available.
+Get your Fall Out Boy tickets for the band's next outing.

 |Date & Time||Event||Location|

 Oct 09, 2015